UofSC-STAR/STAR/README.md

 To install the Java version of S.T.A.R. one only needs to download the .jar file from the folder with the correct operating system.
 For example if you are using a Windows machine you need to open the Java_Windows folder from this GIT-repository and download the .jar file.

+Besides java the program that you hava a folder in your directory C:\ named temp (all lowercase) so you will need to create this folder yourself.